Min Liu

 Current Research:

-We have broad interests in Biotechnology, especially bacterial control.
-Historically, our understanding of bacterial physiology and development of antibiotics have been focused on planktonic (free-swimming) cells.
-However, the vast majority of bacteria in nature exist in surface-attached highly hydrated structures comprising of a polysaccharide matrix secreted by the bound bacterial cells, collectively known as biofilms.
-With up to 1000 times higher tolerance to antibiotics and disinfectants compared to their planktonic counterparts, deleterious biofilms cause serious problems such as chronic infections in humans as well as persistent corrosion and equipment failure in industry.
+Historically, our understanding of bacterial physiology and development of antibiotics have been focused on active planktonic (free-swimming) cells.
+However, the vast majority of bacteria in nature and medical environments exist in surface-attached biofilms with varying levels of dormancy.
+With up to 1,000 times higher tolerance to antibiotics and disinfectants compared to their planktonic counterparts, deleterious biofilms cause serious problems such as chronic infections in humans as well as persistent fouling and equipment failure in industry.
 Biofilms are blamed for billions of dollars of losses and more than 45,000 deaths annually in the U.S. alone.
-Despite the well-recognized significance of biofilms, the biofilm research is still in its infancy.
-With the efficacy of antibiotics and disinfectants being intrinsically limiting, new approaches especially those with synergistic effects are desired.
+Despite the well-recognized significance of biofilms, the mechanisms of biofilm formation and bacterial dormancy are still not fully understood with many fundamental questions unanswered.
+Controlling biofilms and dormant cells is also challenging.
+To address these challenges, we conduct both basic and translational research with specific interests in bacteria-material interactions, novel antifouling materials, new agents for controlling biofilms and dormant cells, synthetic biology for microbial control, and smart and safer medical devices.

 Courses Taught: